 How to Rehydrate after Running in the Heat

 When running in the extreme heat, it is important to rehydrate after, and even during, your run.
 Some runners may choose to dump cool water over their heads during the run.
-No matter what one does, it is very difficult if not impossible to take in as much water as they lose during their run.
+No matter what one does, it is very difficult, if not impossible, to take in as much water as is lost during their run.
 It is important to take in water as you recover from extreme heat.

 During Your Run: Keep Strong Hydration Levels

 Try to rehydrate if possible during your run.
 Bring a water bottle or a water bottle backpack to keep you hydrated.
 If that is not possible, try to plan a running route that stops by public water fountains.
 Another idea would be to coordinate with a friend or family member to meet you halfway and give you water to rehydrate.

 Running hydration is key for a successful and healthy workout.
 Without proper running hydration, you pose a risk to yourself and your health.
 Be sure to drink a lot of water throughout your day to stay properly hydrated.

 Another option would be to carry some of the electrolyte chews in your pocket.
 These refueling chews are a great option for people to stay healthy and fueled during a long run in the heat.

 Post-Run Rehydration: Hit the Electrolytes Quickly After Your Run